-- 1. By mail using the enclosed envelope that comes with your bill.
+- By Mail using the enclosed envelope that comes with your bill.

-2. Pay online.
+- Pay Online.
 Click here to pay safely and securely with UniPay Gold.

-3. By stopping by our office with cash or a check.
+- By stopping by our office with Cash or a Check.

-4. By automatic payment.
+- By Automatic Payment.
 Click here for an Automatic Payment Application Form.

-- Please call us at 508-835-3681 or use the Contact Form on this website.
-We will be glad to get you a duplicate bill.
+Please call us at 508-835-3681 or use our Online Contact Form.
+We will be glad to get a duplicate bill to you.

-- Please call us or stop in Monday-Friday between 8am and 4pm.
+Please call us or stop in Monday-Friday during our regular office hours.
 We will help you understand the charge and assist you in reviewing and resolving any issue.

 In summer, the children are home.
 The hot, humid weather calls for more air conditioning and dehumidifier use.
 This alone can increase cooling costs by 10% or more.
 You may also use more energy for cooking outdoors, cleaning, home improvement projects and heating swimming pools.

-- For safety reasons, please telephone us directly to report trouble at 508-835-3681.
+For safety reasons, please telephone us directly to report trouble at 508-835-3681.
 Your call may be monitored and recorded.
 Do not send an email.
-In safety emergencies, please dial 911.
-Never assume that you neighbor has already called.
+In safety emergencies, please Call 911.
+Never assume that your neighbor has already called.
 Please make the call.

-- There is no one answer for this question.
-Please call us at 508-835-3681 and we'll be happy to discuss your project.
+There is not a single answer for this question.
+Please give us a at 508-835-3681 and we'll be happy to discuss your project.

 Reading a meter is easy.
 You can easily measure your own electric use by simply checking the meter and recording the appropriate display.
 All you have to do is read the meter like the mileage odometer in your car.
 Every time the number increases, that's another kilowatt-hour you used.
 Subtract the reading of last month’s bill from this month’s new reading to determine the number of kilowatt-hours (kWh) used.

-The AMR meter at most homes typically displays a two alternating digital readouts:
+The AMR meter at most homes typically displays two alternating digital readouts: